holi87/swd3/README.md

 # short info about Spek
 make x before describe (xdescribe) to ignore whole group or x before it (xit) to ignore that test

+# version
+0.3 - actual for AntyCaptcha Version: 0.5.2